Helms Amendment to the Foreign Assistance Act: Support and opposition

 During the 2016 Democratic Presidential Primary, candidates (former) Secretary of State Hillary Clinton and U.S. Senator Bernie Sanders (I-VT) each pledged that as president they would take executive action on Helms and work to repeal the Amendment entirely.

 Possible repeal

 Many women's rights and women's health advocates press for the repeal of the law.
 Approximately 47,000 women perish annually due to unsafe or illegal abortions, mostly in foreign countries.
 Many reported abortions in foreign countries are being performed in unsafe ways by people without proper qualifications and in places that are not fit to medical standards.

-The Mexico City Policy is a direct result of the Helms Amendment of 1973.
-The order bans foreign aid from the United States to be directed to any non-governmental organizations (NGOs) that provide any services relating to abortions.
-The Mexico City Policy was first initiated in 1984 by President Ronald Reagan and remained active through President George H. W. Bush's administration.
-In 1993, when President Clinton took office, the order was rescinded until 2001.
-President George W. Bush placed the order back into effect until his presidency was over in 2009.

-When President Obama took office in 2009, the order was once again rescinded, until 2017.
-On Jan 23, 2017, President Donald Trump signed an executive order implementing the order once again.
-It was once again rescinded by President Joe Biden in January 2021.
+In 2021, more than 140 human rights and global health organizations called on Biden to permanently repeal the Helms amendment.
+The Guttmacher Institute estimated that repealing the Helms amendment could result in 19 million fewer unsafe abortions and 17,000 fewer maternal deaths a year.